-- No firearms or explosives of any kind are allowed on school grounds, including firearms stored in vehicles driven onto school grounds by adults.
-State law strictly prohibits this, and all violators will be prosecuted. - All visitors must register with the school office as they arrive.
-Anyone failing to do so will be in violation of state law and may face prosecution. - · Conduct at sporting events and other extracurricular events will be closely monitored, and all board policies and state laws will be strictly enforced. - · Please be reminded that a dog trained to find drugs will be used on a routine basis in school buildings and parking lots.
+- · No firearms or explosives of any kind are allowed on school grounds, including firearms stored in vehicles driven onto school grounds by adults.
+State law strictly prohibits this, and all violators will be prosecuted. - · All visitors must register with the school office as they arrive.
+Anyone failing to do so will be in violation of state law and may face prosecution.